Avoiding Burning To Death At The Radisson Blu Royal Hotel Dublin

 €335 or 50,000 Radisson Rewards Points

 I chose to use the points option.
-With the Radisson credit card I have, I get 40,000 Reward points each year I renew the card but I pay the $75 annual fee.
+With the radisson blu royal dublin incident credit card I have, I get 40,000 Reward points each year I renew the card but I pay the $75 annual fee.

 A few hours after I checked-in, I went to sleep and was abruptly awaken by a very loud fire alarm test.
 Lights were flashing in the room and they announced that it was only a test.
 This is the first time I’ve been in a hotel where this has happened.